Trap

 Why It Works

 The Trap exploits aggressive defensive line play.
 When a DT is coached to rush upfield and penetrate gaps, the trap block catches him completely off guard.
-The pass-set bluff reinforces the DT's belief that he's winning his rush, making him an even easier target.
+Because the playside guard ignores him and climbs to the linebacker, the DT reads it as a free rush, making him an even easier target.
 The result is a massive running lane where the defender used to be, with the pulling guard arriving at full speed to clear the path.